bifrost-finance/bifrost/docs/eos/README.md

 ### 2. Create a dev wallet

 **Tips**:
-> While you're creating wallet, use the following command in case you forget the passoword
+> While you're creating wallet, use the following command in case you forget the password
 ```
 # do not use cleos wallet create --to-console
 $ cleos wallet create --to-file